tensorflow/java/tensorflow-frameworks/tensorflow-data/README.md

 #### Graph Mode: OneShotIterator

-The above code will not work in graph mode, which requires the use of `Session`s to run the computations.
+The above code will not work in graph mode, which requires the use of `Session` instances to run the computations.
 In graph mode, datasets can be iterated over using the `DatasetIterator` abstraction, and a while loop.

 Once the iterator is initialized, repeated calls to `Session.run` will populate the components with new values, until all elements have